phi-grib/namastox_web/README.md

 Software tool for supporting the implementation of New Assessment Methods (NAMs) within a New Generation Risk Assessment (NGRA) framework.

+## Installation

+namastox should have been already installed in this computer.
+Refer to the [namastox](https://github.com/phi-grib/namastox) manual for full instructions of how create a namastox conda environment and install the software.

+namastox_API should have been also installed and be running.
+Refer to to the [namastox_API](https://github.com/phi-grib/namastox_API) manual for full instructions of how install and run the API.

 Make sure you have **Nodejs** and the **Angular** **Command** **Line** **Interface** installed.

 to install the cli use the following command